Date: 25 February 2015

-Against the backdrop of political change in 2015, the Carbon Trust Public Sector Conference agenda featured real, practical examples of solutions that you can apply to your own specific challenges.
+Against the backdrop of political change in 2015, the Carbon Trust Public Sector Conference agenda featured real, practical examples of solutions that participants could apply to their own specific challenges.
 An invaluable opportunity to network with colleagues from across the public sector, the Conference enabled delegates to tailor their agenda through a choice of plenary, workshop and roundtable sessions, all designed to give participants knowledge and tools to help save money and carbon.

-Matthew Bell, Chief Executive of the Committee for Climate Change, opened the conference and sharde his views on the importance of the role the public sector must take to manage the risks of climate change.
+Matthew Bell, Chief Executive of the Committee for Climate Change, opened the conference and shared his views on the importance of the role the public sector must take to manage the risks of climate change.
 Mike Hall, General Manager UK and Ireland, GE Lighting Perspectives spoke on the future of lighting and Ben Page, Chief Executive, Ipsos MORI spoke on "The Public, The Environment and Politics".

 This CPD accredited event featured the following dedicated streams:

 - Distributed energy and heat networks – understanding the role of the public sector in establishing a successful future for decentralised energy